-The Longmont Symphony Orchestra (LSO) is a non-profit community based organization whose mission is to foster and promote the appreciation and understanding of symphonic music through performances and educational programs.
+Education & Outreach ProgramsFounded in 1966, the Longmont Symphony Orchestra (LSO) is a nonprofit whose mission is to enrich, inspire and serve our extended community as a symphony orchestra recognized for its artistic excellence.
 To that end, the LSO is dedicated to providing opportunities for our school aged children, seniors, and the underserved community to experience live orchestral music through our Outreach Programs.

 Members of the Longmont Symphony Orchestra string quartet, brass quintet, percussion ensemble, and woodwind quintet perform on a four-year rotation through the St. Vrain Valley Elementary Schools.
 These ensembles perform in over 26 schools yearly, reaching over 5,000 students in the 2nd-5th grade in an intimate chamber music setting.